 Two post-doctoral projects (2006-07, 2011-16) aimed to investigate music-theoretical questions using methods from empirical musicology and music cognition.
 Specifically, I developed a theory of swing-based meter in music from Mali.

-I am very excited to move to Oslo and join the RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion in summer 2022.
-There I will develop a multidisciplinary research project that will use the example of djembe music and dance to investigate the cross-modal interaction and multimodal integration of rhythm performance and perception.
+I have moved to Oslo and joined the RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion in summer 2022.
+There I will direct a multidisciplinary and multimethod collaborative research project that will use the example of djembe music and dance to investigate the cross-modal interaction and multimodal integration of rhythm performance and perception: DjembeDance.